wp-plugins/fourteen-colors/readme.txt

 You can use Fourteen Colors with both Twenty Fourteen and child themes.
 Be aware that the Fourteen Colors settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set your colors.
 Child theme compatibility depends on the extent of changes made by the child theme.

 = Suggested/Recommended Colors =
 The contrast color option tends to work best with colors that are either grayscale or close to grayscale.
-Try dark light or dark grays in conjunction with any accent color if the default black feels too bold.
+Try light or dark grays in conjunction with any accent color if the default black feels too bold.

 Accent colors work best when they are intense, fully saturated colors that avoid anything too light or too dark.
 However, lighter colors such as yellow do work well, as do darker colors such as black, with a good choice of contrast color.
 If a particular set of colors feels close, but not quite right, try making the accent color more intense and making the contrast color lighter (if it's already light) or darker (if it's already dark) to increase the overall contrast of your site.